RikkaApps/Shizuku-API/README.md

 ## Changelog

+### 13.1.0

+- Breaking change: [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) is required if min API of your app is 23
+- Listeners now has an optional `Handler` parameter that determines which thread will the listener be called from

 ### 13.0.0

 - The constructor of `UserService` can have a `Context` parameter which value is the `Context` used to create the instance of `UserService`